daranzolin/OLDdaranzolin.github.io/_posts/2017-03-21-calvin_and_hobbes_game.markdown

 cohesive, more emblematic of the vicissitudes of life.
 I've read and reread those volumes countless times, and I rank both Calvin and Hobbes as two of the most influential fictional characters in my life.
 In fact, I once boasted that I knew the strip so well, I could predict the dialogue of each strip's final panel while only being shown the first two.
-Incredulous friends would test my ability, and it became a fun game that I've dominated.
+Incredulous friends would test my ability, and it became a fun game that I've since dominated.

 However, what if I want to play and no one is around?
 Thankfully, my friend R is always there for me.